arief25ramadhan/Histopathologic-Cancer-Detection/README.md

 Tumor tissue in the outer region of the patch does not influence the label.
 This outer region is provided to enable fully-convolutional models that do not use zero-padding, to ensure consistent behavior when applied to a whole-slide image.

 The dataset contains of 220025 images; XYZ of them are from normal patients, and XYZ contains tumor pixel.
-Each image is colored with size of 96 x 96 pixel.
+Each image is colored with size of 96x96 pixel.

 ## Libraries